roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 * :code:`contig`: Writing the contig to a single **FASTA** file.
 * :code:`all`: Writing reads, reads alignment, and the contig into three different files.

-Below is the one-line function that users need to run.
+Below is the oneliner for writing out **FASTA** files.
 This function mainly depends on :code:`writeXStringSet` function in `Biostrings <https://bioconductor.org/packages/release/bioc/html/Biostrings.html>`_ R package.
 Users can set the compression level through :code:`writeFasta` function.

 .. code-block:: R